-Awareness of the connection between the natural environment and human health has increased in recent years and has been translated into land use planning through more stringent environmental policies at the Provincial and Local Federal. levels.
-Through implementation of the policies of this Plan, the City intends to play a major role in the protection and conservation of resources.
+Awareness of the connection between the natural environment and human health has increased in recent years and has been translated into land use planning through more stringent environmental policies at the Federal, Provincial and Local levels.
+Through the implementation of the policies of this Plan, the City intends to play a major role in the protection and conservation of resources.